To provide safe, reliable, affordable and courteous mass public

 George Richardson.
 In 1999 CRPTA became the public, non-profit

-Waccamaw Regional Transportation Authority guided by a nine member
+Waccamaw Regional Transportation Authority guided by a eleven

-business as Lymo (During some very challenging times.) and now,
+done business as Lymo and now, Coast RTA.

 Coast RTA is operated with a dedicated staff that